StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 DISTRIBUTED BY HASH(`page_id`);
 ```

-2. Create a Spark table
+2. Create a Spark table.

    The schema of the Spark table is inferred from the StarRocks table, and the Spark does not support the `HLL` type.
 So you need to customize the corresponding column data type in Spark, for example as `BIGINT`, by configuring the option `"starrocks.column.types"="visit_users BIGINT"`.
-When using Stream Load to ingest data, the connector uses the [`hll_hash`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-functions/aggregate-functions/hll_hash) function to convert the data of `BIGINT` type into `HLL` type.
+When using Stream Load to ingest data, the connector uses the [`hll_hash`](../sql-reference/sql-functions/aggregate-functions/hll_hash) function to convert the data of `BIGINT` type into `HLL` type.

     Run the following DDL in `spark-sql`: